Eldov/the-cocktail-app/flask-docker/README.md

 ```

 This command will make sure the port 5000 is the one being used in the localhost.
-When deploying the application, docker will create the container and keep it running on the background.
+When deploying the application, docker will create the container *flask-container1* based on the image *cocktail-flask* and keep it running on the background.

 ## **Step 3:**